iprada/Circle-Map/README.md

 # Circle-Map

-Circle-Map is an easy to install, python package that implements all the steps required to detect extrachromosomal DNA circles from your raw sequencing reads.
+Circle-Map is an easy to install, python package that implements all the steps to easily detect extrachromosomal DNA circles.

 ## Why should I use Circle-Map?

 ## Features